 The data used ASD case definitions based on the Diagnostic and Statistical Manual of Mental Disorders, Five Edition, Text Revision (DSM-IV-TR) diagnostic criteria, which were the most current and gold-standard criteria.

 It is known that early screening, identification, and referral for intervention are essential regarding autism.
 Earlier diagnosis and intervention can considerably improve children’s long-term development and social behavior outcomes.
 However, connecting children to developmental services should not rely solely on a diagnosis such as autism.
 If you have concerns about your child’s ability to communicate or developmental progress, bring this to the attention of your child’s pediatrician as soon as possible.

-- 1 in 54 children have been identified with an autism spectrum disorder (ASD).
+- An estimated 1 in 44 children have an autism spectrum disorder (ASD).

 - Boys are four times more likely to be diagnosed with an ASD than girls.